What Is It?

 Infections such as rubella (German measles) have been associated with miscarriage.
 This has led some to wonder if there are other infections that cause early pregnancy loss, but few links have been confirmed.
 Some experts have also suggested that hormonal imbalances can result in miscarriage, but identifying specific abnormalities has proven difficult.

-Having either type of antibody is unusual.
-But it may be more common when there have been several miscarriages (recurrent miscarriage).
 Testing for such antibodies after several miscarriages is often suggested.
-Treatment for the antibody disorders may decrease the risk of future miscarriage.
+Some but not all studies suggest that for women with multiple miscarriages, treatment for the antibody disorders may decrease the risk of future miscarriage.

 Symptoms of miscarriage include:

 Vaginal bleeding that may start as a brownish discharge.
 When bleeding is heavy there may be blood clots or other tissue passing from the vagina.
-However, not all bleeding during a pregnancy means that a miscarriage is happening
+However, not all bleeding during a pregnancy means that a miscarriage is happening.
+Especially when there is just a small amount of bleeding (‘spotting"), many pregnancies continue to be healthy.

 Cramps or other pain in the pelvic area, lower back or abdomen